emer/axon/examples/bench_lvis/bench_results.md

 Note: it was critical to do parallel threading for GiFmSpikes at the layer level -- unclear why but this made a huge difference on Linux / AMD64, but not on the Mac (usual story).

-This small chunk-based threading routine, used in v1.6.16 which was faster than 1.7.24, was not faster compared to the large chunk method:

 ## CPU

 ### CPU 1.7.24: Macbook Pro M1